julioefajardo/CarND-Term1-Project3/Report.md

 ###Model Architecture

-####1.
-An appropriate model arcthiecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network, with 7 convolutional layers, max-pooling and 3 fully conected layers.
+The size of the kernels varies according to the convolution layer, with 5x5, 3x3 and 1x1 filter sizes and depths between 32 and 128 (model.py lines 118-146).

+Here is a visualization of the architecture.
+![alt text][image1]

 The model includes ELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).